Peter Bone: Political views

 In 2013, Bone was one of four MPs who camped outside Parliament in a move to facilitate parliamentary debate on what they called an "Alternative Queen's Speech" – an attempt to show what a future Conservative government might deliver.
-Forty-two policies were listed including reintroduction of the death penalty and conscription, privatising the BBC, banning the burka in public places and preparation to leave the European Union.
-The Daily Telegraph believes the whips sent Edward Leigh to try to persuade the group not to table the amendments.
+Forty-two policies were listed including reintroduction of the death penalty and conscription, privatising the BBC, banning the burka in public places, and preparation to leave the European Union.
+The Daily Telegraph believed the whips sent Edward Leigh to try to persuade the group not to table the amendments.
 Bone blamed the Liberal Democrats for tying David Cameron's hands.

-A prominent Eurosceptic, Bone was often named as a potential defector to the United Kingdom Independence Party.
+A prominent Eurosceptic, Bone was often named as a potential defector to the UK Independence Party (UKIP).
 In 2014, Bone described UKIP's emergence as a "good thing for British politics", and criticised his own party for "neglecting" the views of traditional Conservatives on other issues such as immigration, but said he intended to campaign for withdrawal from the EU from within the Conservative Party.
-Bone is a director of Grassroots Out and was a director of the now dissolved Go Movement Limited with Nigel Farage and Tom Pursglove.
+Bone is a director of Grassroots Out and was a director of the now-dissolved Go Movement Limited, with Nigel Farage and Tom Pursglove.

 In September 2019, Bone said that a general election would be a "good thing" and a necessary step in order to establish a "Conservative government with a majority" and prevent a no-deal Brexit.
 Bone said that Boris Johnson would be an "excellent prime minister and get a proper Brexit deal and lead us to victory in the next general election".
 On 6 June 2022, after a vote of no confidence in Johnson's leadership was called, Bone announced that he would vote in support of him.

 Personal life

-Bone primarily lives in London, but also owns a flat in the Denington Estate (formally John Lea School site) in Wellingborough.
-He married Jeanette Sweeney in 1981; together they had two sons and a daughter.
-In 2016, Bone separated from his wife, who is a Conservative Councillor in the Borough of Wellingborough and he is currently in a relationship with physiotherapist Helen Harrison, who is now his Executive Secretary.
+Bone married Jeanette Sweeney in 1981, and they had two sons and a daughter.
+In 2016, Bone separated from his wife, who is a Conservative councillor in the Borough of Wellingborough, and they were divorced in 2019.
+Bone is currently in a relationship with physiotherapist Helen Harrison, who has been his senior parliamentary assistant since 2019.

 Bone played cricket as a left-arm bowler for Cambridge Methodists Cricket Club in Leeds.
-He has also played cricket as a member of a Parliamentarians team, alongside Crispin Blunt and Hugh Robertson.
-He is an active member of the Church of England and attends St Mary's Church in Rushden, as well as holding constituency surgeries in the church hall.
+He also played cricket as a member of a Parliamentarians team, alongside Crispin Blunt and Hugh Robertson.

-Bone contracted COVID-19 in 2021.
+Bone primarily lives in London, but also owns a flat in the Denington Estate (formerly John Lea School site) in Wellingborough.

-In March 2022, a 51-year-old man from Wellingborough pleaded guilty to three malicious communications offences of sending abusive and offensive messages to Bone's office phone.
-He was sentenced to 12 weeks in prison, suspended for 12 months.
+In March 2022, a man from Wellingborough pleaded guilty to three malicious communications offences of sending abusive and offensive messages to Bone's office phone relating to the government's COVID-19 restrictions, and was sentenced to 12 weeks in prison, suspended for 12 months.